Overview

 remotes:

-[a.hapideploy.com] TASK whoami
+[one.hapideploy.com] TASK whoami

-[b.hapideploy.com] TASK whoami
+[two.hapideploy.com] TASK whoami

-[c.hapideploy.com] TASK whoami
+[three.hapideploy.com] TASK whoami

 Above, I assume each *.hapideploy.com is a host alias in ~/.ssh/config file.
 But, you can explicitly define a remote with a list of key-value pairs.